FIVAN0/capacitor-sunmi-printer/README.md

 - false → not clear the content unsubmitted in the last transaction printing, which will be included in the next submission

 Note:
-1. After enabling transaction printing mode, the printer won't print the data immediately under this mode, until you submit transaction or disable submitting transaction;
+1. After enabling transaction printing mode, the printer won’t print the data immediately under this mode, until you submit transaction or disable submitting transaction;
 2. Transaction printing mode is available for all devices except for V1 model.

 | Param         | Type                              |